talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer loyaltyProgramId = 56; // Integer | Identifier of the loyalty program.
+        Long loyaltyProgramId = 56; // Long | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         String loyaltyTransactionType = "loyaltyTransactionType_example"; // String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
         String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.
         OffsetDateTime startDate = new OffsetDateTime(); // OffsetDateTime | Date and time from which results are returned.
 Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
         OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Date and time by which results are returned.
 Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-        Integer pageSize = 50; // Integer | The number of items in the response.
+        Long pageSize = 50; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets. try {
             InlineResponse20017 result = apiInstance.getLoyaltyProgramTransactions(loyaltyProgramId, loyaltyTransactionType, subledgerId, startDate, endDate, pageSize, skip);
             System.out.println(result);